 Today, 95% of the time the FDNY and fire houses across America respond to medical EMS type assignments.
 Engine company CFRs show up on priority 1 to 3 EMS jobs, just a little bit before the ambulances because they get the call 30 seconds before.
-The “enthusiasm” they have for battling combustion in the shadow of 9.11 is not translated into an enthusiasm for medical first aid.
-Very well documented by now is fire fighters leaving calls without being released or even assessing patients, firefighters not giving even the most basic report before asking “if you guys got this” to EMS, as well as firefighters abandoning EMS crews before anyone even knew the status of the patient.
+The “enthusiasm” they have for battling combustion in the shadow of 9/11 is not translated into an enthusiasm for medical first aid.
+It is very well documented by now that firefighters leave calls without being released or even assessing patients, firefighters not giving even the most basic report before asking “if you guys got this” to EMS, as well as firefighters abandoning EMS crews before anyone even knew the status of the patient.

 During the Covid 19 Pandemic they were released of these responsibilities for the worst 2 weeks.
 For the next worst 4 weeks they slowed down and regularly abandoned EMS crews in the field.

 They had so much time on their hands they took to feeding nurses on television and turning out for the daily public clap.
 During the course of the pandemic over 30% of the FDNY went out sick.
 Over 1,000 EMS members and over 2,000 firefighters.
 The rapidly overwhelmed 911 system had to call in hundreds of the very same private ambulance EMS providers they so regularly denounce and make life difficult for on a daily basis.
 That is because the FDNY was unable to manage the pandemic response, as it is unable to manage the normal daily call volume.